pepe-olivert/hand_classification_basicML/README.md

+## Using MiniBatchKmeans and Kmeans for a image classification task.

 This repo contains a python script that uses basic ML techniques in order to predict the label of a hand picture.

 The 4 classes are Left Front, Right Front, Left Back, Right Back.